Restormel Castle: Today

 In 1925, Prince Edward, Duke of Cornwall – later King Edward VIII – entrusted the ruin to the Office of Works.
-In 1971 a proposal was made that the castle should be restored but was dropped after attracting strong opposition.
-A decade later, the castle was designated as a scheduled monument.
-It has never been formally excavated.
-It is now maintained by English Heritage as a popular tourist attraction and picnic site.
+In 1971 a proposal was to restore the castle, but was dropped after strong opposition.
+A decade later, the castle was designated a scheduled monument.
+It has never been excavated.
+It is now maintained by English Heritage as a tourist attraction and picnic site.

 Literature and popular culture

-In her poetical illustration 'Restormel Castle, Cornwall', to a picture by Thomas Allom, Letitia Elizabeth Landon tells a somewhat spooky tale of the death of its last 'castellan or constable', which she states to be 'traditionary'.
+In her poetical illustration 'Restormel Castle, Cornwall', to a picture by Thomas Allom, Letitia Elizabeth Landon tells a spooky tale of the death of its last 'castellan or constable', which she states to be 'traditionary'.

 The Great Western Railway named one of their Castle class locomotives, number 5010, Restormel Castle.
 The locomotive was built in 1927 and withdrawn from service in 1959.
+There is also a Spencer Sweetpea named Restormel.